vyskoczilova/kybernaut-ic-dic/readme.txt

 = I want to update customers meta when I change IČO or DIČ value within order edit. =

-You can use this snippet to update customers data when you edit order, just add them to your functions.php
+You can use this snippet to update customers data when you edit an order, just add them to your functions.php

 `add_filter( 'woolab_icdic_update_user_meta', '__return_true' );`